 You can feel the discontent, the awkward moments, the moments of suppressed annoyance in characters all accompanied with a really good animation that complements the voice actor/actress work.
 These are the things I appreciate so much in a game like this because there’s so much work put into this that each character representation is executed at its best.

-One of the biggest problem I have was how they handled Owen’s direction.
+One of the biggest problems I have was how they handled Owen’s direction.
 I feel like Owen should have been given more time to develop… not re-introduce him halfway like they did because it just kills the moment.
 They blew out a great opportunity to say the least.
 They could have executed such a great story with his character.

 Again, I’m avoiding as many spoilers as I can.